Sunlitt/Sunlitt-AppStore/README.md

 Use Lock Screen widgets, Home Screen widgets, and Apple Watch complications to track the sun's position and path.

 ● Personalize
-Choose alternative app icons, and dark and light themes, and use the Dynamic Info Bar to display your favorite sun events and weather conditions.
+Choose alternative app icons, and dark/light themes, and use the Dynamic Info Bar to display your favorite sun events and weather conditions.

 ● Apple Watch, iPad, and Vision Pro
 Enjoy Sunlitt on all your devices, tracking the sun's position and path in the sky.